PhoshMobi/xdg-desktop-portal-phosh/README.md

 A backend implementation for [xdg-desktop-portal](http://github.com/flatpak/xdg-desktop-portal) that is using GTK/GNOME/Phosh to provide interfaces that aren't provided by the GTK portal.

+There is also a Rust implementation under the binary name `xdg-desktop-portal-phrosh` and D-BUS name `org.freedesktop.impl.portal.desktop.phrosh`.
+Currently it provides the following interfaces:

+- `org.freedesktop.impl.portal.Account`

 ## License

 xdg-desktop-portal-phosh is licensed under the GPL-3.0-or-later license.